 - 53 percent of kids say the items in their lunch are the same every day

 - 83 percent of parents say that it’s important to prepare their children’s lunch for school

 - 95 percent of parents say it’s important to provide healthy options in their children’s lunches

-Print the image above to keep on the fridge for handy lunchbox ideas in the moment.
-Or if you prefer, you can download it.
+Print the image below to keep on the fridge for handy lunchbox ideas in the moment.
+Or if you prefer the pdf format, you can get that here.

 Healthy lunchbox ideas don’t have to be hard to execute.
 They can be super easy.
 With just a bit of forethought when shopping and a bit of preparation on the weekends, it is easy to not only come up with lots of healthy lunchbox ideas for kids but also to keep them varied and fresh while still including their favorites.
 I hope you find this helpful!
 Tag us on social media @familyfocusblog with your photos or other healthy lunch box ideas!